abdulghani/blissful-ignorance/notes.md

 we're floating on earth as disequilibrium

 you can anchor yourself on eart as a stable cosmic artifact, that's relatively stable enough for you as a local reality

+QS Al-baqarah 68\
+describe paradox between two poles, neither too old or too young, but it is between two conditions